| Home | Contact Us | ||||||

 Sound recordings for basic research, education, conservation, habitat assessment, media, and commercial projects.
 The collection is strongest in New World species, but includes Africa, Europe, and Asia.
 Archives and preserves an exhaustive sampling of the behaviors of each animal species using digital video and audio recordings.

-NBII Wildlife Disease Information Node 2002 [Web Sites]
+NBII Wildlife Disease Information Node 2002 [Indexes and Abstracts]

 WDIN is a collaborative project working to develop a Web-based monitoring and reporting system to provide state and federal resource managers, animal disease specialists, veterinary diagnostic laboratories, physicians, public health workers, educators, and the general public with access to data on wildlife diseases, mortality events, and other critical related information.
 Data are contributed voluntarily, with partners deciding which data they choose to share.
 The resulting distributed wildlife disease data warehouse can be a valuable resource for all to share and use to enhance the understanding, surveillance, management, control, and prevention of wildlife diseases around the world.